Reading Time: 13 minutes

 xkill [-display displayname] [-id resource] [-button number] [-frame] [-all]

-As we can see, there are several ways to terminate a process in Linux.
+As we can see, there are several ways to terminate a process in Linux using a variety of Linux kill commands.
 However, one should exercise caution when using these commands to prevent incorrectly terminating a needed process that can kill an application that should not be killed.
 It could also cause an interruption to an essential service, which could lead to many issues.

 Latest Articles